-Rebecca Mills, 1015 Roosevelt, Ames, advised Council that when there is a violation, there is a delay as to when She advised that if there is a violation, there is a delay as to when the owner receives notice of it and getting certified mailings out.
-Ms. Mills is in favor of personal responsibility to the residents.
+Rebecca Mills, 1015 Roosevelt, Ames, states that she takes responsibilities for the LOCs.
+She advised that if there is a violation, there is a delay as to when the owner receives notice of it.
 She would like the City and owners to be on the same side.

-Ralph Ring, 1606 South Duff, Ames, stated that he feels students are labeled as the "rental concentration issues."
-There is a need for rental properties around ISU.
-Let the free market work.
+Ralph Frame, 1606 South Duff, Ames, stated that he feels the City is discriminating against students.
+He took issue with the comment about "rental concentration issues."
+There is a need for rental properties around ISU, and he thinks that the free market should be allowed to work it out.
 Mr. Frame thinks that the laws that the City already has should be enforced.
 He noted that sometimes over-reactions have unintended consequences.